amoe/allen-moronuki/allen_moronuki_notes.md

 For some reason 'let' works better in these describe expressions.
 Not sure why.

+Notice that when we are doing IO during tests, our IO actions do actually get executed in-real-life.
+It would be kind of cool to just 'simulate' them in some sense.

 # 2020-11-27

 f n xs = length (take n xs) == xs